 - Stay Up to Date: Renew your certification before it expires by taking a refresher course.

-Beyond these qualifications, a positive attitude, willingness to learn, and a commitment to safety are all valuable assets for any aspiring flagger.
+Beyond these qualifications and flagger certification, a positive attitude, willingness to learn, and a commitment to safety are all valuable assets for any aspiring flagger.

 Become A Traffic Flagger